How to mask dynamic user cursors and tooltips in map tests

 Leaflet

 Leaflet attaches tooltips to .leaflet-marker-icon and popups to .leaflet-popup-pane.
 Use L.DomUtil.addClass(map.getContainer(), 'test-mode') and define a corresponding CSS block that applies visibility: hidden to .leaflet-tooltip and .leaflet-popup.
-Leaflet’s event delegation system can sometimes re-render tooltips on mousemove events; disable pointer events on the container during capture: map.getContainer().style.pointerEvents = 'none'.
+Leaflet’s event delegation system can re-render tooltips on mousemove events; disable pointer events on the container during capture: map.getContainer().style.pointerEvents = 'none'.

 OpenLayers